Easter is on the way! It’s a holiday we celebrate with our friends and family, including our furry family members.

 - Small toys, plastic eggs, and plastic grass are dangerous for dogs.
 Make sure kids put them away when they’re done playing.

 Is your dog going to participate in your celebration?
+Are they getting anything special from the Easter Bunny?
 We’d love to see your pup’s Easter pictures in the comments below!